 Checks risk of hypertension & heart disease

-The International Dairy Journal published a research, which shows that the Whey protein supplemented beverages significantly contributed in reducing the blood pressure in the patients with high blood pressure or hypertension 17.
-Moreover, the Whey protein-intake can reduce the risk of stroke and heart disease.
+The International Dairy Journal published research, that shows that the Whey protein-supplemented beverages significantly contributed to reducing blood pressure in patients with high blood pressure or hypertension 17.
+Moreover, the Whey protein intake can reduce the risk of stroke and heart disease.

-Before giving the answer to your query whether the Whey enriched foods are Gluten Free, let me clarify that “what is Gluten?”
-Gluten is one kind of protein composite found in the grains, including wheat, rye, triticale, barley, etc.
+Before answering your query about whether the Whey enriched foods are gluten-free, let me clarify “What is Gluten?”
+Gluten is one kind of protein composite found in grains, including wheat, rye, triticale, barley, etc.

-The Gluten serves as a natural glue that maintains the shape of food grain-cells and holds the grains together.
+Gluten serves as a natural glue that maintains the shape of food grain cells and holds the grains together.
 Gluten is naturally present in diverse categories of foods, in different quantities.

 - The main sources of Wheat are cereals, bread, roux, baked goods, salad dressings, soups, sauces, pasta, etc.

-- Barley is widely found in the foods including soups, malt, beer, food coloring, malt vinegar, etc.
+- Barley is widely found in foods including soups, malt, beer, food coloring, malt vinegar, etc.

-- The rich sources of Rye include rye beer, rye bread, like pumpernickel, cereals, etc.
+- The rich sources of Rye include rye beer, rye bread, pumpernickel, cereals, etc.

-- Triticale is a new kind of grain that bears similar quality of grains like wheat and rye.
+- Triticale is a new kind of grain that bears similar quality to grains like wheat and rye.
 It is potentially available in the cereals, bread, pasta, etc.

 Gluten is certainly essential for a healthy body.
-However, the doctors and nutritionist suggest Gluten-free foods to the individuals who have a history of celiac disease.
+However, doctors and nutritionists suggest Gluten-free foods to individuals who have a history of celiac disease.
 Moreover, some people show Gluten intolerance and therefore they have to choose a gluten-free diet.
-Let us know these two main reasons for taking Gluten-free food in details.
+Let us know these two main reasons for eating Gluten-free food in detail.

-In our digestive tract, there are small finger-like tissues called ‘vili’ that help in digesting food.
-The Celiac disease is responsible for damaging the vili; as intestinal lining; as the Gluten containing food particles create chronic inflammation in the intestinal lining of the digestive tract.
+In our digestive tract, there are small finger-like tissues called ‘villi’ that help in digesting food.
+Celiac disease is responsible for damaging the villi; as intestinal lining; as the gluten-containing food particles create chronic inflammation in the intestinal lining of the digestive tract.

 If an individual with Celiac disease eats a small quantity of Glutinous food, then s/he often experiences symptoms like bloating, skin rash, cramping, etc.

-Celiac disease might also lead towards further complications like, lactose intolerance that results into anemia or iron deficiency.
-The National Institutes of Health shows that 1 in every 133 person bears Celiac disease and can’t eat glutinous food.
+Celiac disease might also lead to further complications like lactose intolerance that results in anemia or iron deficiency.
+The National Institutes of Health shows that 1 in every 133 people bears Celiac disease and can’t eat glutinous food.

 Gluten Sensitivity/Gluten Intolerance

-Possible 1 in every 10 people bears Gluten sensitivity worldwide.
-Therefore, if you have Gluten intolerance and your menu includes any Whey protein product, then you should check whether your chosen Whey product is totally gluten-free or not.
+Possibly 1 in every 10 people bears Gluten sensitivity worldwide.
+Therefore, if you have Gluten intolerance and your menu includes any Whey protein product, then you should check whether your chosen Whey product is gluten-free or not.

-The whey protein is edible in both pure state as well as a processed state.
+The whey protein is edible in both a pure state as well as a processed state.

-The pure Whey protein is harmless for the gluten intolerant individuals.
+Pure Whey protein is harmless for gluten-intolerant individuals.
 The Whey is a high-quality protein, which is available mainly in the powder form.
-The whey protein powder naturally contains no gluten in it’s pure form.
-Therefore, you can add this safe protein in your gluten-free diet; even if you have Gluten sensitivity.
+The whey protein powder naturally contains no gluten in its pure form.
+Therefore, you can add this safe protein to your gluten-free diet; even if you have Gluten sensitivity.

-In all types of Whey protein powders, only one type of ingredient is always common that is ‘Whey protein.’
-Except for this common ingredient, additives like flavorings vary widely from product-to-product and brand-to-brand.
+In all types of Whey protein powders, only one type of ingredient is always common which is ‘Whey protein.’
+Except for this common ingredient, additives like flavorings vary widely from product to product and brand to brand.

-Therefore, any Whey powder that contains the ingredients like, wheat, rye, barley, etc. in any quantity or form can’t be considered as gluten-free.
-However, during the industrial processing cross-contamination might occur, if same machines are used for packaging the Whey protein as well as the Gluten enriched wheat flour.
+Therefore, any Whey powder that contains ingredients like wheat, rye, barley, etc. in any quantity or form can’t be considered gluten-free.
+However, during the industrial processing cross-contamination might occur if the same machines are used for packaging the Whey protein as well as the gluten-enriched wheat flour.
 Whey protein in its pure form is gluten-free.

-The Whey protein is available mainly in three types.
-Is every type of Whey Gluten free?
+Whey protein is available mainly in three types.
+Is every type of Whey gluten-free?
 Let’s read the following section.

 Whey Protein Concentrate (WPC)

-The WPC contains a lower amount of both fats as well as carbohydrate, especially lactose concentration.
-You can find the concentration level of protein in the WPC through the protein-percentage figure.
+The WPC contains a lower amount of both fats as well as carbohydrates, especially lactose concentration.
+You can find the concentration level of protein in the WPC through the protein percentage figure.
 The protein concentration in the Whey protein can be as low as 30% and as high as 90%.
 Therefore, it is essential to check the WPC while eating any food containing the Whey protein.
 However, the WPC contains no Gluten.

 Whey Protein Isolate (WPI)

-When the Whey protein goes through the further process for removing the fats as well as lactose contents totally, then it falls in the category of the WPI.
-If you want to take the high-protein foods, then include the WPI type foods in your diet; as the WPI foods usually contain a minimum of 90% protein.
-But, the WPI is totally devoid of Gluten.
+When the Whey protein goes through a further process for removing the fats as well as lactose contents totally, then it falls in the category of the WPI.
+If you want to take the high-protein foods, then include the WPI-type foods in your diet; as the WPI foods usually contain a minimum of 90% protein.
+But, the WPI is devoid of Gluten.